 On 30 April 2019, in consideration of the favourable report issued by the Nomination and Remuneration Committee, the Board of Directors unanimously resolved to amend Article 41 ("Directors' Remuneration") of the Regulations of the Board for the sole purpose of adapting its contents to the new wording of Article 22 of the Articles of Association on directors' remuneration, due then to be laid before the Annual General Meeting on 4 June 2019.
-The effectiveness of the amended Regulations was made conditional on approval by the General Meeting of the alteration of Article 22 of the Articles of Association
+The effectiveness of the amended Regulations was made conditional on approval by the General Meeting of the alteration of Article 22 of the Articles 22 of the Articles of Association.